silent-mobius/learn_bash_the_hard_way/02_looping_and_branching/README.md

 ```

-In the shell, there are three types of loop:
+In the shell, there are three main types of loop:

 - `while CONDITION;do ;done`
 - `until CONDITION;do; done`
 - `for iterators in DATA; do  ;done`

-There several types of conditional execution: